MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/developer/sample-override-goal-total-count-close-goal.md

 ---
 title: "Sample: Override goal total count and close the goal (Dynamics 365 Sales)"
-description: "This sample demonstrates how to override the goal total count and close the goal" ms.custom: ms.date: 01/02/2020 ms.reviewer:
+description: This sample demonstrates how to override the goal total count and close the goal. ms.date: 03/01/2023 ms.topic: sample

-ms.suite:
-ms.tgt_pltfrm:
-ms.topic: sample
 applies_to:
   - Dynamics 365 Sales
-helpviewer_keywords:
-  - Sample for overriding total counts and closing goals
-  - goal management entities samples, overriding total counts and closing goals ms.assetid: c454269e-9e58-47f4-abbc-7bbe9e8d636c
 author: udaykirang
 ms.author: udag
 manager: shujoshi